thisislola/thisislola.github.io/README.md

 # 🌈 Hey there! 🌈

-My name is Lorena Carthy-Wilmot (pronouns: she/her/hers) and I am a Special Investigator, part of the  Digital Police Work section at the Police in Norway.
+My name is Lorena Carthy-Wilmot (pronouns: she/her/hers) and I work in the field of Digital Forensics and Incident Response at the Police in Norway.
 Previously, I was the Head for the Forensic Technology Services Lab at PwC in Oslo.

 I have a BSc (Hons) in Digital Forensics from the Noroff University College (Kristiansand, Norway) and a MSc in Cybersecurity from the Teesside University in Middlesbrough, United Kingdom.